Suit Alterations to the Nth Degree

 A suit’s garment can only be altered at the seam.
 “Taking-in” means that the garment is altered smaller.
 Un-sewing the seam and then re-sewing again away from the edge of the fabric will get this done.
 This is perfect for any loose garments, particularly in the back, or when you need to tighten the fitting of the jacket.

 Back in the 80s and 90s, linebacker shoulders from your suit may have been a thing.
 Now, it just doesn’t fit in with the times.
 You may be looking to resize your shoulders to look smaller.
 By doing this, the armhole, sleeve head, and chest will need to be altered as well.
 The sleeves also get shorter.
-Taking-in the shoulders also mean slashing shoulder pads and re-cutting them.
+Taking-in the shoulders also means slashing shoulder pads and re-cutting them.

 Nothing says unprofessional than sleeves that are too long.
 Trimmed jacket sleeves will give off a classic, mature appearance.
 Many off the rack suits usually have sleeves that are a few inches too long.
 Alter the sleeves so it allows ¼” to ½” of your inner shirt’s cuff.

 Whether you are seeking to let-out (bigger) or take-in the jacket’s midsection, this can be easily done.
 A jacket that is too small in the chest can be rather snug in your belly.
 Alterations can also suppress the waist enough to accentuate the ideal “V” shape for the torso area.
 This look will clearly showcase your waist and shoulders.
 However, the main idea is that it fits, not tight.